energysistem/manuals/44373-Party 6/en/02-mantenimiento.md

-## Cuidado y mantenimiento.
+## Care and maintenance

-* No expongas tu *Energy Party 6* a golpes, humedad o altas temperaturas.
+* Do not expose your *Energy Party 6* to impacts, humidity or high temperatures.

-* No uses productos de limpieza corrosivos o abrasivos.
+* Do not use neither corrosive nor abrasive cleaning products.

-* No desmontes el aparato.
-Cualquier reparación debe hacerla exclusivamente personal cualificado de Energy Sistem Technology, S.A.
+* Do not dismantle the device.
+All reparation works should be carried out exclusively by qualified staff of Energy Sistem Technology, S.A.